yanayem/ScholarshipConnect-BD/README.md

 ## 🌟 Phase 2 - Professional Redesign (Latest Updates)
 Recently, the platform underwent a significant UI/UX overhaul to meet global academic standards:

-### 📱 Premium Scholarship Details
+### 📱 Premium UX & Branding
+- **Branded Splash Screen**: A professional logo entrance page with a 1.5s visibility delay, mimicking high-end apps like Facebook.
+- **Vibrant Onboarding**: A redesigned 3-step intro flow using brand-specific colors (Teal, Lavender, Warning Orange) to educate new users.
-- **Educational Layout**: Redesigned with a focus on high-readability and professional hierarchy.
+- **Educational Layout**: Scholarship details redesigned with a focus on high-readability and professional hierarchy.
 - **Independent Styling**: Decoupled CSS for the details page to ensure a unique, academic look.
 - **Quick-Stat Grid**: Modern icons for Location, Program, Funding, and Deadlines.
 - **Immersive Header**: Branded teal background with glass-morphic controls.